-- age

 - disability.

-- gender reassignment

-- marriage and civil partnership

-- pregnancy and maternity.
+- gender.

 - race.

 - religion and belief.

-- gender

-- sexual orientation
+- sexual orientation.

+- gender reassignment.

+- pregnancy and maternity.

 The law on disability discrimination is different from the rest of the Equalities Act in a number of ways.
 In particular, it works in only one direction - that is to say, it protects disabled people but not people who are not disabled.
 This means that schools are allowed to treat disabled pupils more favourably than non-disabled pupils, and in some cases are required to do so, by making reasonable adjustments to put them on a more level footing with pupils without disabilities The definition of what constitutes discrimination is more complex.
 Provision for disabled pupils is closely connected with the regime for children with special educational needs.
 Chapter 4 of the Act deals in detail with disability issues.